Calcium looping: Cost per metric ton for CO2 captured

 Firstly, Ca-looping offers greater cost advantage compared to conventional amine-scrubbing technologies.
 The cost/metric ton for CO2 captured through Ca-looping is ~$23.70 whereas that for CO2 captured through amine scrubbing is about $35–$96.
 This can be attributed to the high availability and low cost of the CaO sorbent (derived from limestone) as compared to MEA.
-Also, as discussed in section 2, Ca-looping imposes a lower energy penalty than amine scrubbing, resulting in lower energy costs.
+Also, Ca-looping imposes a lower energy penalty than amine scrubbing, resulting in lower energy costs.
 The amine scrubbing process is energy intensive, with approximately 67% of the operating costs going into steam requirements for solvent regeneration.
 A more detailed comparison of Ca-looping and amine scrubbing is shown below.

 Cost of CO2 emissions avoided through Ca-looping

 In addition, the cost of CO2 emissions avoided through Ca-looping is lower than the cost of emissions avoided via an oxyfuel combustion process (~US$23.8/t).
 This can be explained by the fact that, despite the capital costs incurred in constructing the carbonator for Ca-looping, CO2 will not only be captured from the oxy-fired combustion, but also from the main combustor (before the carbonator).
 The oxygen required in the calciners is only 1/3 that required for an oxyfuel process, lowering air separation unit capital costs and operating costs.

 Sensitivity Analysis: Figure 3 shows how varying 8 separate parameters affects the cost/metric ton of CO2 captured through Ca-looping.
 It is evident that the dominant variables that affect cost are related to sorbent use, the Ca/C ratio and the CaO deactivation ratio.
 This is because the large sorbent quantities required dominate the economics of the capture process.
+Low costs of CO2 avoided for the indirectly heated Ca-looping process have been reported for integrated concepts in the lime production.

 These variables should therefore be taken into account to achieve further cost reductions in the Ca-looping process.
 The cost of limestone is largely driven by market forces, and is outside the control of the plant.
 Currently, carbonators require a Ca/C ratio of 4 for effective CO2 capture.
 However, if the Ca/C ratio or CaO deactivation is reduced (i.e. the sorbent can be made to work more efficiently), the reduction in material consumption and waste can lower feedstock demand and operating costs.